MaxCaresYww/personal-websites/deployment/DEPLOYMENT.md

-# Production Deployment Guide
+# Production Deployment Guide (Static Export Only)

-This guide will help you deploy your personal website to a production Ubuntu server as a systemd service.
+This guide explains how to deploy the site as a **pure static export** behind Nginx (no Node.js runtime in production).

 ## Prerequisites

-- Ubuntu 22.04 server with public IP
+- Ubuntu 22.04 server (public IP OK, domain optional for now)
-- Domain name pointing to your server IP
-- SSH access to the server
+- SSH access (key-based recommended)
-- Node.js 18+ installed on the server
+- Node.js 18+ locally (and on server only if you plan to build there — this guide builds locally)
+- (Optional later) A domain + DNS A record

-## Deployment Options
+## Overview

-You have two main deployment options:

-### Option 1: Static Export + Nginx (Recommended)
-- Build static HTML files
-- Serve with Nginx
-- Fastest performance
-- Lower resource usage

-### Option 2: Node.js Service + Nginx Proxy
-- Run Next.js in production mode
-- Nginx as reverse proxy
-- Support for API routes (if added later)
-- More flexible for future features

----

-## Option 1: Static Export Deployment
+The site is exported via `next build` (with `output: 'export'`) into a static `out/` directory.
+We deploy releases atomically using a timestamped folder plus a `current` symlink.

+Benefits:
+- No runtime Node.js dependencies on the server (after files are uploaded)
+- Simple rollback (switch symlink)
+- Fast & cache-friendly

 ### Step 1: Configure Next.js for Static Export